-Workforce Innovation and Opportunity Act - Texas
+Workforce Investment Act - Texas

-The Workforce Innovation and Opportunity Act (WIOA) combines federally funded job training programs in Texas into a "workforce development" system that was developed to consolidate, coordinate, and improve employment, training, literacy, and vocational rehabilitation programs.
+The Workforce Investment Act of 1998 (WIA) combines federally funded job training programs in Texas into a "workforce development" system that was developed to consolidate, coordinate, and improve employment, training, literacy, and vocational rehabilitation programs.
 Services are provided through the state's "one-stop" system of workforce investment and education services for adults, dislocated workers, and youth. www.csc.twc.state.tx.us.